arkin0x/cyberspace/readme.md

 For example, a partial event ID search of hexadecimal "e" (binary 0x1110) will only return Constructs in the left half of the right, back, upper quadrant of cyberspace.
 The left half is because of the final 0 in the binary form; this is a second X coordinate filter that can't be avoided when querying in hexadecimal.
 This means the largest query-able area of cyberspace is 1/16 of it.
 To extend the example, searching for hexadecimal "f" (binary 0x1111) would yield all Constructs in the right half of the right, back, upper quadrant of cyberspace.

+### Mining Your Construct

-You can mine this event ID to get the desired coordinates (target) with a nonce and a target coordinate in the form of a 256-bit hex string (even though the lsb is ignored).
-Unlike NIP-13 PoW, there is no invalidation for this coordinate proof-of-work.
-You simply hash until you get "close enough" to your target coordinate for your own satisfaction.
-The nonce is simply an incremented number starting with 0.
+You can mine the Construct event ID to get the desired coordinates (target) with a nonce integer and a target coordinate in the form of a 256-bit hex string (even though the lsb is ignored).
+Unlike [NIP-13 PoW](https://github.com/nostr-protocol/nips/blob/master/13.md), there is no invalidation for this coordinate proof-of-work.
+You simply hash until you get "close enough" to your target coordinate for your own satisfaction; then the amount of proof-of-work is quantified to determine the bounding box size of your Construct.

-Example proof-of-work event tag:
+Example Construct proof-of-work event tag:
 ```
 tags: [["nonce", <nonce>, <256-bit hexadecimal target>]]
 ```

+The nonce is simply an incremented integer starting with 0.

 The Construct's valid proof-of-work _P_ determines its bounding box size, where the length of a side is equal to _P_. _P_ is calculated like this:

-- zero the last bit in the event ID and the target (255th bit)
+- zero out the last bit in the event ID and the target (255th bit)
 - get the binary Hamming distance between the modified event ID and the modified target.
-- taking 255 minus the Hamming distance output
+- take 255 minus the Hamming distance output

-This is the valid proof-of-work.
+This is the amount of valid proof-of-work.

-A Construct's coordinate may exist on an edge or vertex of cyberspace's valid coordinate bounds.
-In this case, even though the bounding box of the construct may extend beyond valid cyberspace coordinates, it is considered valid and may be fully utilized; Shards are addressed relative to the Construct, so a Construct that spills outside of valid cyberspace coordinates may be permitted with no problems.

-**Shards**.
+While mining you will calculate the valid proof-of-work for each iteration to determine if it is close enough to your desired target coordinate, or, if the Construct is at least the size you want it to be.

+## Shards

 Once you've published a Construct, you will be able to put 3D objects into it called Shards.
 In cyberspace terms, Shards are child objects of Constructs, but exist as a separate event in nostr.
 The spec for the 3D format is in development, but you will be able to publish a kind 33332 (replaceable parameterized) "Shard" event containing 3D data and set the e tag to reference your Construct.
 The coordinates of the Shard event will be relative to the Construct's origin; Shards outside of the bounding box will simply be invisible.
 In order to be valid, Shards will require proof-of-work relative to their complexity (TBD; may relate to vertex count or bytes).
 Shards will be zappable and may represent purchasable goods or services.
 Shards may also be marked as "traversable" allowing Operators to attach to them temporarily; this is how you can implement ground/gravity or pathways within your Construct that Operators may use as an anchor to interact in a more human way (as opposed to floating in 3D space).

+### Edge Case

+A Construct's coordinate may exist on an edge or vertex of cyberspace's valid coordinate bounds.
+In this case, even though the bounding box of the construct may extend beyond valid cyberspace coordinates, it is considered valid and may be fully utilized; Shards are addressed relative to the Construct, so a Construct that spills outside of valid cyberspace coordinates may be permitted with no problems.

 ### Overwriting

 If someone else publishes a Construct that overlaps with yours, only the Construct with the most proof-of-work will be visible.
 Therefore, it is in your best interest to continually hash higher proof-of-work versions of your Constructs and be ready to publish them should your real estate ever be overwritten.

 In this way, nobody can lay claim to a space forever, all space is scarce, and all space is tied to real-world costs.

+# Human and AI Agents In Cyberspace

 ## Operators